tirthankarm2006/ARBITRON-Alpha/README.md

 # Current Work
 ->Making a profiling system that runs before the engine starts where to create/load a profile

+->Making Entity class that will contain a shader and a model, rather than Renderer3D having a vector of models and shaders, it will have a vector of entities

-->Making a Layer system to dispatch events to a particular layer
+->Making a Layer and Event system to dispatch events to a particular layer

 # Immediate future changes(not currently happening)
 ->To show a initial note to the user about "Loading models" when the engine is starting